 After the demo there will be a small social gathering with coffee and desert, provided by the club.
 There will be no library, gallery or raffle at this meeting.
 But there will be a gift exchange.
 If you would like to participate, bring a small finished piece or a special blank to share.

-WGNC is pleased to welcome Dennis Belcher as our demonstrator for our Oct.
-11 meeting.
-(Meeting starts at 6:45 PM) Dennis Will present “When Good Wood Cracks”.
+The Woodturners Guild of North Carolina is pleased to welcome Dennis Belcher as our demonstrator for the Dec.
+13 meeting.
+(Meeting starts at 6:30 PM) Dennis Will present "When Good Wood Cracks."
 The description provided by Dennis is below.

 It's a curse, and an opportunity, when wood cracks.
 The demonstration presents a series of techniques that take the curse of a crack and turn it into an artistic opportunity.
 This presentation flows from the article I wrote for the AAW's American Woodturner in the August 2015 edition.
 The article was a survey of techniques used by woodturners across the country to deal with a crack.